magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-email.md

 1. On the template creation page, click to place the cursor in the text in which to insert the variable.
 2. Click **Insert Variable**.
 A pop-up containing a list of variables opens, including custom variables.
 Variables are grouped by the modules they relate to.
 The following image illustrates a variable list: <br><img src="{{site.baseurl}}common/images/insert-variable.png" alt="The list of available variables" width="70%" height="70%">

-2. Click the name of the required variable. <br> the variable code is inserted in the template content.
+2. Click the name of the required variable. <br> The variable code is inserted in the template content.

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
- <p> The selection of available variables depends on which template you use as basis.
+ <p> The selection of available variables depends on which template you use as a basis.
 Alternatively, you can manually insert variables "related" to other templates in your template code if you know the variable code. </p></span>
 </div>